Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 The top level administration screen shows a list of existing trackers for your project.
 From this page, existing trackers can be configured and new ones can be created (see `Tracker Administration - Top Level Page`_).
 This section focuses on the configuration of an existing tracker.
-Creation of new tracker is covered in `Tracker Creation`_.

 .. figure:: ../images/screenshots/sc_trackertopadminpage.png
    :align: center